 Team WMT has always worked from home.
-We work from five different states and on 3 different time zones.
-While marketing optimization is our specialty, we’ve had many of our clients reach out asking for tips on how they can help their teams work from home effectively.
+We work from four different states and on 3 different time zones.
+While marketing optimization is our specialty, many clients reach out asking for tips on how they can help their teams work from home effectively.

-Working from home effectively it isn’t as simple as staying at home and working.
+Working from home effectively isn’t as simple as staying at home and working.
 It requires planning and discipline.
-I have been advising the leaders we support who are shifting their teams to work from home to make sure to communicate expectations, set ground rules and document them.
+We have been advising the leaders we support who are shifting their teams to work from home to make sure to communicate expectations, set ground rules and document them.

 Tips to Work From Home Effectively